bil022/ProbeDesign/README.md

 ## Probe Design
 Probe design is the first step of super-resolution FISH experiments to image and quantify DNAs/RNAs.
-We developed a method with standard 17-nucleotides(nt) off-targets counting table.
 Our method is substantially faster and easier to use.
-Notably, it utilizes a memory-efficient data structure that significantly reduces the memory requirement from 64GB to 2GB.
-In addition, the method provides multiple parameters and new features compared to other methods.
+We used commonly used 17-nucleotides(nt) counting table to calculate the off-targets.
+It utilizes a memory-efficient data structure that significantly reduces the memory requirement from 64GB to 2GB.
+In addition, the method provided multiple parameters and provided new features compared to existing methods.

 ## Installation

 ### Dependencies

 Linux is recommended to run the software.
-Also, Samtools and BWA is required.
+Samtools and BWA are required.

 * [samtools](https://www.htslib.org/)
 * [bwa](https://github.com/lh3/bwa)